robdale/delivery-framework/principles.md

 * Be conscious and sensitive to time zone constraints and find a “golden window” of time when all individuals can come together for at least one hour a day.
 * Be the change.
 Start by making collaboration a priority and finding time daily to be available so that a culture built on trust can begin to form.

-## 5. Support, trust, and motivate the people involved – Motivated teams are more likely to deliver their best work than unhappy teams.
+## 5. Support, trust, and motivate the people involved
 Build projects around motivated individuals.
 Give them the environment and support they need and trust them to get the job done.
 * More is not always more.
 Define a sustainable pace that teams can successfully maintain.
 * Introduce/empower the product owner role.
 Ensure product owners are not only maintaining healthy backlogs, but providing the why behind the work so teams have purpose.